queelius/algebraic.mle/README.md

 2.  `point(mle)` returns the point that maximizes the likelihood of the model.

-3.  `confint(mle)` returns confidence intervals of the point estimates of the `mle` object.
+3.  `confint(mle)` returns confidence intervals of the true parameter value estimated by the `mle` object.

-4.  `sample(mle)` maps to a function that may be used to sample from the sampling distribution of `mle` object.
+4.  `sampler(mle)` maps to a function that may be used to sample from the sampling distribution of the `mle` object.

 5.  `mse(mle)` computes the asymptotic mean squared error of the `mle` object.